Rhedir gan School of Psychology

 Goblygiadau o ran adnoddau ar gyfer myfyrwyr

-There will be books in the Library, although reliance on these resources requires good planning.
+Electronic textbook chapters will be available through Library / Talis reading list.
 Any additional reading will be made available to the class through Blackboard.
 Required reading for each lecture topic will be indicated in class.

 Rhestrau Darllen Bangor (Talis)http://readinglists.bangor.ac.uk/modules/ppp-2011.html